 Note the following restrictions on the use of /clr:

 The use of run-time error checks is not valid with /clr.
-For more information, see How to: Use Native Run-Time Checks.
+For more information, see Run-Time Error Checks.

 When /clr is used to compile a program that only uses standard C++ syntax, the following guidelines apply to the use of inline assembly:

 Inline assembly code that assumes knowledge of the native stack layout, calling conventions outside of the current function, or other low-level information about the computer may fail if that knowledge is applied to the stack frame for a managed function.
 Functions containing inline assembly code are generated as unmanaged functions, as if they were placed in a separate module that was compiled without /clr.

 Inline assembly code in functions that pass copy-constructed function parameters is not supported.